Interested in Barndominiums?

 Barndomium with Metal Dividing Wall between shop and living area

 Most barndominiums include an attached shop area.
 (Will you want a separating wall to isolate the two areas?
 There are several reasons you would want a separating wall.
 Safety of you and your family.
-Any garage that is attached to a home is supposed to be fire rated according to code for homes.
-A shop may also be a bigger fire risk like a garage which has cars and other flammables like gasoline and diesel stored in them.
+Any garage attached to a home is required to be fire-rated according to the code for homes.
+A shop may also pose a greater fire risk, such as a garage, which stores cars and other flammable materials, including gasoline and diesel.

 Barndominium Porch Slab Lowered and wrapped

-There are many things to consider when pouring the slab including tin ledges, lower areas for non living space and any future water or plumbing you might want for the motor home or future shop bathroom.
-This corner is for a porch and it will be lower than the rest of the slab to keep rain from seeping into the barndominium.
+When pouring the slab, many things must be considered, including tin ledges, lower areas for non-living space, and any future water or plumbing you might want for the motor home or future shop bathroom.
+This corner is for a porch, and it will be lower than the rest of the slab to keep rain from seeping into the barndominium.

 Barndominium Engineered Concrete Slab

-Many people ask about the cost and about designing for the slab.
-The slab design is based on the metal building (think footing for the columns) as well as the soil.
+Many people ask about the cost and the design of the slab.
+The slab design is based on the metal building (think footing for the columns) and the soil.

-Having an engineered slab for your barndominium based on a soil samples test is best.
-And letting the slab company know if you plan to have heavy machinery or lifts can help them pour you a slab that will meet your needs.
+It is best to have an engineered slab for your barndominium based on a soil sample test.
+Letting the slab company know if you plan to have heavy machinery or lifts on site can help them pour a slab that will meet your needs.

 Pole Barn Barndominium Welded metal pipes

-This barndominium is using a weld together steel pole barn for the metal building exterior structure.
-Weld together buildings provide a lot of flexibility for bay sizing (for door and window placement) as well as thinner exterior walls in many cases.
+This barndominium features a weld-together steel pole barn for the metal building exterior structure.
+Weld-together buildings provide a lot of flexibility for bay sizing (for door and window placement) and thinner exterior walls in many cases.

 Barndominium Trusses Steel Metal